jesswren/torgetter/README.md

 # torgetter
 **Concurrent HTTP requests over a pool of replaceable Tor proxies**

-This creates a pool of N tor clients that run simultaneously, and can be used to make concurrent proxied requests from multiple IP addresses.
-This can be useful for bypassing IP-based rate limits, or for making large numbers of requests without being noticeable as coming from a single IP.
+This creates a pool of tor clients that run simultaneously on a single host, and can be used to make concurrent proxied HTTP requests from multiple IP addresses (each using a different exit node).
+This can be useful for bypassing IP-based rate limits, for making large numbers of requests without being noticeable as coming from a single IP, and for having access to a pool of proxies in a specific country.
 Because the connections are over the Tor network, it is relatively slow, but if you aren't in a huge rush and need to make a large number of requests that appear to be coming from hundreds of different IP addresses, this might work for you ...

 It abuses the Tor protocol in several ways, namely: